-Marketing Plan Report (30%): Due by 11:59 p.m. on Wednesday, December 6th, 2023
+Marketing Plan Report (30%): Due by 4:30p.m. on Monday, April 15th, 2024

 A Marketing Plan is essential for every business operation and for efficient and effective marketing of any product or service.
 The Marketing Plan will allow you to clearly visualize both where a company is going and what the company wants to accomplish along the way.
 At the same time a Marketing Plan details the very important steps required to get the company from where it is to where it wants to be.
 An added benefit is that in compiling and developing the Marketing Plan, a company will have thought through how long it will take to accomplish each step and what resources in money, time, and effort will be needed in order to do so.